Networks-it-uc3m/L2S-M/README.md

 - True5G Project: (PID2019-108713RB-C52 / AEI / 10.13039/501100011033)
 - H2020 Labyrinth project: https://labyrinth2020.eu/ (grant agreement 861696).

+### Inter-cluster communications
+We are currently working on a solution to enable communications among workloads deployed on differente Kubernetes clusters.
+The solution enables the creation and deletion of virtual link-layer networks to connect application workloads running in different virtualization domains.
+This way, it supports inter-domain link-layer communications among remote workloads.

+The solution can work jointly with L2S-M or be used standalone through the [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni).
+Details can be checked [here](https://github.com/Networks-it-uc3m/snd-based-inter-cluster-communications/blob/main/README.md)

+The solution enables the creation and deletion of virtual link-layer networks to connect application workloads running in different virtualization domains.
+This way, it supports inter-domain link-layer communications among remote workloads.

 ### Additional information about L2S-M
 In the [following section](https://github.com/Networks-it-uc3m/L2S-M/tree/main/additional%20info) of the repository, you can find a series of documents and slides that provide additional information about L2S-M, including presentations where our solution has been showcased to the public in various events.